kourtispanos/budget-app/README.md

 # 💰 MyBudgetApp

-Μια απλή Python εφαρμογή που σου επιτρέπει να υπολογίσεις το καθαρό σου υπόλοιπο, δίνοντας εισόδημα και έξοδα.
+A simple Python application that allows you to calculate your net balance based on your income and expenses.

-## 📦 Περιγραφή
+## 📦 Description

-Ο χρήστης εισάγει:
+The user provides:
-- ✏️ Το μηνιαίο εισόδημά του
+- ✏️ Monthly income
-- 📉 Τα συνολικά έξοδά του
+- 📉 Total expenses

-Και η εφαρμογή του εμφανίζει:
+And the app returns:
-- ✅ Πόσα του μένουν στο τέλος
+- ✅ The remaining balance
-- 💡 Bonus ιδέα: Μπορεί να προτείνει αποταμίευση στο μέλλον
+- 💡 Bonus idea: Could suggest saving strategies in the future